 - Direct Competitors.

 Those selling the same or similar products or services.
 For a coffee shop, direct competitors would be other coffee shops.

 Those selling substitute or alternative products or services.
 For coffee shops, indirect competitors sell food or drink and have seating.
 Examples could be bubble tea shops or pubs.

 Below is an example of a table to compare competitors.

 |Company A||Company B||Company C||Company D||Company E|

 Start-up costs and sales forecast

-This section should outline all the purchases and expenses necessary to get your business started.
+Here, outline the purchases and expenses necessary to get started.